 If a failure occurs on the mobile station side of the uplink TBF before the mobile station has successfully entered the packet transfer mode, the reserved resources are released; the subsequent behaviour of the mobile station depends on the type of failure and previous actions.

-- If the failure is due to a TLLI or rTLLI mismatch in the contention resolution procedure, the mobile station shall remain in packet idle mode, notify higher layers (TBF establishment failure), transactions in progress shall be aborted and the mobile station may perform an access retry;
+- If the failure is due to a TLLI or rTLLI mismatch in the contention resolution procedure, the mobile station shall remain in packet idle mode, notify higher layers (TBF establishment failure), transactions in progress shall be aborted and the mobile station shall reinitiate the packet access procedure, unless the maximum number of access retransmissions allowed by the packet access procedure has already been attempted, see 3GPP TS 44.018.
+If the maximum number of access retransmissions allowed by the packet access procedure has been attempted a change of Coverage Class or cell reselection may be performed (see 3GPP TS 45.008);

-- If the failure is due to the expiry of timer T3228 (if timer T3248 is not used) or timer T3248 in the contention resolution procedure, the mobile station shall remain in packet idle mode, notify higher layers (TBF establishment failure), transactions in progress shall be aborted and a change of Coverage Class or cell reselection may be performed (see 3GPP TS 45.008);
+- If the failure is due to the expiry of timer T3228 (if timer T3248 is not used) or timer T3248 in the contention resolution procedure, the mobile station shall remain in packet idle mode, notify higher layers (TBF establishment failure), transactions in progress shall be aborted and the mobile station shall reinitiate the packet access procedure, unless the maximum number of access retransmissions allowed by the packet access procedure has already been attempted, see 3GPP TS 44.018.
+If the maximum number of access retransmissions allowed by the packet access procedure has been attempted a change of Coverage Class or cell reselection may be performed (see 3GPP TS 45.008);

-- If the mobile station, in the EC-EGPRS PACKET UPLINK ACK/NACK message has been assigned an MCS that the MS does not support (e.g. with 8-PSK modulation), the MS shall return to packet idle mode and notify higher layers (TBF establishment failure);
+- If the mobile station, in the EC PACKET UPLINK ACK/NACK message has been assigned an MCS that the MS does not support (e.g. with 8-PSK modulation), the MS shall return to packet idle mode and notify higher layers (TBF establishment failure);

 - If the failure is due to any other reason, the mobile station shall return to packet idle mode, notify higher layers (TBF establishment failure), transactions in progress shall be aborted and cell reselection may be performed (see 3GPP TS 45.008).

-7a.3 TBF establishment initiated by the network for EC-EGPRS on EC-CCCH
+7a.3 TBF establishment initiated by the network for EC-GSM-IoT on EC-CCCH

 The purpose of network initiated TBF establishment is to establish a TBF to support the transfer of upper layer PDUs in the direction from the network to the mobile station.
-The procedure is triggered by a request from upper layers on the network side to transfer an upper layer PDU to a mobile station in packet idle mode, that has enabled EC-EGPRS operation not already having any assigned radio resources.
+The procedure is triggered by a request from upper layers on the network side to transfer an upper layer PDU to a mobile station in packet idle mode that has enabled EC operation.
 Upon such a request, the network shall initiate a packet downlink assignment procedure on the EC-CCCH as described in 3GPP TS 44.018.

 On expiry of timer T3190, the mobile station shall abort the procedure and return to packet idle mode.